 3.1.7.
 "Depth of discharge" means the discharge condition of a tested device as opposite of SOC and is expressed as a percentage of its rated capacity.

 3.1.8.
-"Diesel engine" means an engine which works on the compression-ignition principle.
+"Drift" means the difference between the zero or span responses of the measurement instrument after and before an emissions test.

 3.1.9.
-"Drift" means the difference between the zero or span responses of the measurement instrument after and before an emissions test.
+"Drivetrain" means the connected elements of the powertrain for transmission of the mechanical energy between the propulsion energy converter(s) and to the wheels.

 3.1.10.
-"Drivetrain" means the connected elements of the powertrain downstream of the final energy converter.
+"Electric machine" means, [unless otherwise characterised], a propulsion energy converter transforming between electricaland mechanical energy.

-3.1.11.
-"Electric machine" means an energy converter transferring electric energy into mechanical energy or vice versa for the purpose of vehicle propulsion.
+3.1.11 “Electric motor” means , [unless otherwise characterised], an electric machine transforming electrical energy (input) into mechanical energy (output).

 3.1.12.
-"Electric RESS" means an RESS storing electrical energy.

-3.1.13.
 "Enclosure" means the part enclosing the internal units and providing protection against direct contact from any direction of access.

 3.1.14.
-"Energy converter" means the part of the powertrain converting one form of energy into a different one for the primary purpose of vehicle propulsion.
+"Energy converter" means a system where the form of energy output isdifferent from the form of energy input.

 3.1.15.
 "Engine family" means a manufacturers grouping of engines which, through their design as defined in paragraph 5.2. of this gtr, have similar exhaust emission characteristics; all members of the family shall comply with the applicable emission limit values.

 3.1.16.
-"Energy storage system" means the part of the powertrain that can store chemical, electrical or mechanical energy and that may also be able to internally convert those energies without being directly used for vehicle propulsion, and which can be refilled or recharged externally and/or internally.
+"Engine system" means the engine, the emission control system and the communication interface (hardware and messages) between the engine system electronic control unit(s) (ECU) and any other powertrain or vehicle control unit.

 3.1.17.
-"Engine system" means the engine, the emission control system and the communication interface (hardware and messages) between the engine system electronic control unit(s) (ECU) and any other powertrain or vehicle control unit.

-3.1.18.
 "Engine type" means a category of engines which do not differ in essential engine characteristics.